 With A/B testing, you can test to see what really works, and stick with it.
 It also has a landing page builder and customizable email templates.
 These features make email building and distribution easier and faster.

 Check out Klaviyo.

 Drip is on the easy-to-use and less-features side of this list of MailChimp alternatives.
 You might find its straightforward design handy in your email marketing operations.
-Drip integrates directly with Shopify, but it is priced on the higher end (similar to Active Campaign though with fewer features).
+Drip integrates directly with Shopify, but it is priced on the higher end (similar to GetResponse though with fewer features).

 There is also a web tracking feature that helps you understand and engage with your customers more effectively, as well as an advanced tagging system that allows for better targeting.